underpig1/octos/docs/guides/cli.md

 └── octos.json
 ```

-`<name>` can also point to an existing folder path in which to create the starting files:
+`<folderPath>` can also point to an existing folder path in which to create the starting files:

 ```batch
 mkdir MyAwesomeMod